dharsh2389-arch/21-Days-Learning-Journey/Day5/notes.md

 4. Nested if:
 An if inside another if.

-Today, I have learned Scholarship Eligibility Analyzer and Placement Eligibility System using the concept of Conditional Statements.
+Today, I have learned Conditional Statements and designed Scholarship Eligibility Analyzer and Placement Eligibility System using the concept of Conditional Statements.